KatayamaTaro/Shorebird/Scripts/README.txt

 Shorebird_Wrangling.Rmd- Creates a final processed dataset that includes all the corrections.
 Note some of the files that the script calls for is missing.

+Shorebird_Analysis.Rmd- Takes the full shorebird dataset, preps data for analysis and generates a few basic analysis/plots.